BlinkZer0/Chord-and-Keys/README.md

 ## Modern UI (Vite + Tailwind)

-There is a modern shell in `web/` using Vite, TypeScript and Tailwind with a top transport bar, sidebar, toasts, keyboard shortcuts, and a command palette.
+There is a modern shell in `web/` using Vite, TypeScript and Tailwind with a top transport bar, sidebar, toasts, keyboard shortcuts, command palette, and modular panels (Chord, Scale, Sequencer).

 Run it locally: